RomanBelkov/DiskImager/README.md

 DiskImager
 ==========

 A Windows Disk Imager.
-A C#.NET utility for reading / writing SD cards and USB devices
+A C#.NET utility for reading / writing SD cards and USB devices.

-License: This software utility is released under GPLv3.
+Licensed under GNU General Public License 3.0 or later.
+Some rights reserved.
+See LICENSE, AUTHORS.

 The current release can be downloaded here